roblayton/reactjs-chat/README.md

 # reactjs-chat

-More focused on demonstrating the integration between a ReactJS chat client, statsD, influxDB, and grafana.
+More focused on demonstrating the integration between a ReactJS chat client, statsD, influxDB, and grafana using Docker.
 Borrowed client code from [DanialK](https://github.com/DanialK/ReactJS-Realtime-Chat).

 ```